borzari/CMSSW_SPRACE_2018/README.md

 `crab status crab_projects/crab_CMSDAS_MC_generation_test0`

 Now you can take a break and have some fun.
 Come back after couple hours and check the status again.

-From the bottom of the output, you can see the name of the dataset and the DAS link to it.
-Congratulations!
-This is the your first CMS dataset.